panzerdp/dmitripavlutin.com/content/posts/076-javascript-scope/index.md

 // Usage of pi
 ```

 `pi` variable is declared within the scope of `circle` module.
-Also the variable `pi` is not exported from the module.
+Also, the variable `pi` is not exported from the module.

 Then the `circle` module is imported: